 This post may contains affiliate links for your convenience.
 If you make a purchase after clicking a link we may earn a small commission but it won’t cost you a penny more!
 Read our full disclosure policy here.

 “Oh!
 It’s like a walk down Memory Lane!”

 “I remember this from when I was a kid!”

 “Look at this!
 Can you believe we used to dress like that?”

 “Mom, please don’t do the Hustle again!”

 For some Disney guests, Pop Century meets the “three S’s.”
-Sleep, Shower and Swim.
-For others it is an affordable way to stay on Disney property and take full advantage of using the bus systems.
-Still others enjoy the memories, the bright colors and constant reminder that they are at a Disney Resort.
+Sleep, Shower, and Swim.
+For others, it is an affordable way to stay on Disney property and take full advantage of using the bus systems.
+Still, others enjoy the memories, the bright colors and the constant reminder that they are at a Disney Resort.

 Magically Speaking Featured Article

 Library of Congress ISSN:1556-3863